Biopsy 3. Histological examination

 • Intolerance to certain drugs;

-• Chronic myocardial insufficiency;
+• Chronic myocardial failure;

 • If the patient refuses to undergo such a procedure in writing.